astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ## 7. Install Astronomer

-Now that you have an EKS cluster set up and your `config.yaml` defined, you're ready to deploy all components of our platform.
+Now that you have an EKS cluster set up and your `config.yaml` file defined, you're ready to deploy all components of our platform.

 First, run: